-- Once the oats are completely covered in the buttery syrup (they'll all have a "wet" look to them) press into a square lined baking tin.
-Bake the flapjacks in a square tin lined with baking paper.
+- Once the oats are completely covered in the buttery syrup (they'll all have a "wet" look to them) press them into a square tin lined with baking paper.

 - Bake in the preheated oven for about 15-20 minutes.
+They top of the bars will turn golden brown and the edges will look set and the middle will appear slightly soft still.
 Remove the flapjacks from the oven and leave them to cool completely in the tin.
 If they're too warm when you cut them they'll break apart and won't cut into squares.